ryanspivey/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    the nested function is accessing the name parameter that is passed into
+  the personalDice function.
+You can tell because it was never passed to or
+  declared within the nested function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The console will always log Dan's name, but the value of his roll would most likely change each time the `dansRoll` function is invoked.

 c.
 What is the lexical scope of `newRoll`?
+  `newRoll` is restricted to the local scope of the nested function.
+You can't access it outside of the nested function.

 ### Task 3 - Stretch Goals